mcastorina/mcastorina.github.io/_posts/2021-04-14-philosophy-of-parkour.markdown

 most of the gratification of overcoming obstacles comes from the work you had to put in to achieve it.

 All that being said, of course you do not have to do parkour to think this way!
-It is my experience with the sport that has taught me these ways of seeing the world.
-While I think parkour the sport is great and fun exercise, it is not for everyone.
-But I believe parkour the philosophy applies much more broadly, and anyone can apply the lessons from this discipline.
+My experience with the sport has taught me how to overcome obstacles, mental blocks, and achieve large goals.
+While I do believe that parkour is great and fun exercise, I know it is not for everyone.
+Parkour, the philosophy, however, applies much more broadly, and anyone can learn the lessons from this discipline.